 Housing impact: As the housing market goes, so goes the furniture industry.
-Housing starts are up in 2014, existing home sales have increased, and the sale of distressed homes has leveled off.
+Housing starts continue to be up, existing home sales have increased, and the sale of distressed homes has leveled off.
 Correspondingly, the new furniture orders have increased and are running ahead of last year's orders.
-Manv industry experts are predicting that the furniture industry's slow but steady growth will continue through the end of

-2014, providing consumer confidence levels remain high.
+Manv industry experts are predicting that the furniture industry's slow but steady growth will continue through 2015, providing consumer confidence levels remain high.